 M = True Mass of the artifact.
-Term “mass” is always used in the strict Newtonian sense as a property intrinsic to matter.
+The term “mass” is always used in the strict Newtonian sense as a property intrinsic to matter.
 This property is sometimes referred to as “true mass” or “mass in a vacuum” to distinguish it from the conventional (apparent) mass.

 CM = Conventional Mass of the artifact.
-The conventional mass is defined as the mass of material of a specified density that would exactly balance the unknown object if the weighing were carried out at a temperature 20 °C in air of density 0.0012 g/cm3.
+Conventional mass is defined as the mass of material of a specified density that would exactly balance the unknown object if the weighing were carried out at a temperature of 20 °C in an air of density 0.0012 g/cm3.

 Density, Conversions, & Gravity

 Air Density is typically in the range of 0.0011 g/cm3 to 0.0012 g/cm3.

 - Equal Conversions: 0.0012 g/cm3 = 1.2 kg/m3 = 1.2 mg/cm3

 Stainless steel weights (mass reference standards) typically have a material density in the range of 7.85 g/cm3 to 8.03 g/cm3.

 - Equal Conversions: 8.0 g/cm3 = 8000 kg/m3 = 8000 mg/cm3

 Cast iron weights (mass reference standards) typically have a material density close to 7.2 g/cm3.

 - Equal Conversions: 7.2 g/cm3 = 7200 kg/m3 = 7200 mg/cm3